infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Research Papers/Global/The Impact of Institutionalization on Child Development_Kim Mclean.md

 		-  or children’s weight or developmental delay at adoption (O’Connor et al.,1999; O’Connor, Rutter, et al., 2000)
 		- [[IQ]] does not appear to be strongly related to indiscriminate friendliness
 	-  Researchers have  consistently found associations between orphanage children’s indiscriminate friendliness  and their behavior problems.
 [Caregiving](Caregiving)
-		- Chisholm (1998)  found that at 3 years postadoption, children’s  indiscriminate friendliness scores were positively correlated with their scores on the [CBCL](CBCL).
+		- Chisholm (1998)  found that at 3 years postadoption, children’s  indiscriminate friendliness scores were positively correlated with their scores on the [CBCL](CBCL). [[Observed behaviors as assessments]]
 		- Le Mare and Audet (2002) found that children's scores on indiscriminate friendliness at 3 years after adoption were positively correlated with their attention problem scores more than 8 years after adoption.
 [Attention Problems](Attention%20Problems)
-		- In the U.K. sample  children’s scores on disinhibited attachment  disturbance were positively correlated with  their scores on hyperactivity and disruptive  behavior measures at age 4 and hyperactivity, disruptive behavior and emotional difficulties measures at 6 years.
+		- In the U.K. sample  children’s scores on disinhibited attachment disturbance were positively correlated with  their scores on hyperactivity and disruptive behavior measures at age 4 and hyperactivity, disruptive behavior and emotional difficulties measures at 6 years. [[Observed behaviors as assessments]]

+- Unlike  many of the initial behaviors of concern in institutionalized children, displays of indiscriminate friendliness do not appear to dissipate over time but are still in evidence up to 8 years after leaving the orphanage environment (Fernyhough et al., 2002; O’Connor, Rutter,  et al., 2000) and may persist even longer (Goldfarb, 1955).

+- Chisholm (1998) has suggested that indiscriminate friendliness may serve an adaptive function in the context of the orphanage environment where emotional  resources are extremely limited.
+	- Amid the passivity of the orphanage an indiscriminately friendly child may receive what little attention caregivers have to offer.
+	- The fact that indiscriminate friendliness was associated with having been a favorite in the orphanage supports this contention but does not explain what function such behavior serves after adoption. [[Observed behaviors as assessments]]

+-  O’Connor et al.  (1999) also suggested that indiscriminate friend-  liness may represent a form of developmental  delay in the [[attachment]] behavioral system,
+	- although their use of the term “disinhibited at-  tachment disturbance” seems to suggest atten-  tion problems as well as involvement of the  attachment system.
+	-   Indiscriminate friendliness is particularly  relevant to the study of attachment, given sug- gestions that this behavior may be indicative  of “nonattachment” (Lieberman & Pawl, 1988)  or the disinhibited/indiscriminate subtype of  reactive attachment disorder (Zeanah, 1996,  2000).
+	- Both Lieberman and Pawl (1988) and  Zeanah (2000) described these disorders as resulting from an infant not having had the opportunity to form an attachment relationship
+	-  Similarly, O’Connor et al. (2003)  reported that children in their sample who  scored high on their Disinhibited Attachment  Disturbance scale were overwhelmingly classified as Insecure/Other in terms of their attachment patterns. [disinhibited attachment disturbance scale](disinhibited%20attachment%20disturbance%20scale)
+	-   Both Chisholm (1998) and O’Connor et al.  (2003) found some securely attached children  who are indiscriminately friendly, and Marcovitch et al. (1997) reported that some securely attached children were observed to be extremely friendly to the stranger in the Strange  Situation.
+It seems unlikely, therefore, that in  discriminate friendliness necessarily indicates  an attachment disorder (Chisholm, 1998)
 	-